americanexpress/one-app/docs/api/server/Environment-Variables.md

 * ✅ Production
 * ✅ Development

-URL where browser should send client side errors to.
-Defaults to `/_/report/security/csp-violation` if `NODE_ENV` is set to `development` and is undefined otherwise.
+URL where browser should send [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) errors to.
+Defaults to `/_/report/security/csp-violation` if `NODE_ENV` is set to
+`development` and is undefined otherwise.

 **Shape**